Anti-Dumping (ADD) and Countervailing (CD) Duty

 Anti-Dumping Duties are introduced to protect EU industry from the possible damage caused by the dumping of low-priced goods on the EU market.

-Countervailing Duty applies to goods that have benefited from government subsidies in their country of origin.
+Countervailing Duty applies to goods that have benefitted from government subsidies in their country of origin.
 This results in substantially lower than normal prices.

 These charges are generally introduced following a complaint by an EU trader against the dumping of goods or the introduction of subsidies.
 The EU Commission examine such complaints.